CSCS

 Take a long step forward into a lunge position.

-Keep the front knee directly above the foot and the back leg extended behind.
+Keep your front knee directly above your foot, and keep your back leg extended behind you.

-Press the hips forward while keeping the rear leg straight and heel lifted off the ground.
+Press your hips forward while keeping your rear leg straight and your heel lifted off the ground.

 Forward lunge (fencer)